KAWECO DIA 85 EF

 More about Kaweco History:

 These were the times when many of the European pen makers would look at a Kaweco pen first before making their own.
 Kaweco was in the 1920s one of the biggest pen manufacturers in Europe and they stood out from the competition as they made some of the highest quality and some of the most technologically advanced pens at the time.
 The company was founded in 1883 in Heidelberg Germany.
 From 1899 the new owners were Heinrich Koch and Rudolph Weber, thus the name KA-WE-CO, CO for Company.
 They had a great start and in 1922 they had more than a thousand employees.
 However, in 1929, the same year Pelikan patented their piston filler, Kaweco filed for bankruptcy, arguably as they could not sustain their enormous growth and possibly also related to the great financial crisis of the late 1920s.
 A considerably smaller fountain pen company known as Aurumia, bought the Kaweco factory, and decided to use the same name, Kaweco, as it was well known and admired by the people.
 Thus Kaweco thrived once again.
 By the end of the 40s Kaweco had many retail stores in many cities, from London to Istanbul, and this was not the case with many other manufacturers in Europe.
 Kaweco made some of the best pens in Europe, high-end pens with extraordinarily build quality.
 Vintage Kaweco pens are some of the most desired and enjoyed among pen users and collectors, including us.
+As many other brands, Kaweco too did not survive the carnage that the ballpoint pen did to this industry, so it filed for bankruptcy in the 80s.
+However, the brand was purchased by the Gutberlet family and company bearing the same name in the mid 1990, and the brand was revived.
+Today Kaweco continues to make great pens with the original Kaweco DNA sprinkled all over their current product lines.

 This item is covered by our 1 Year Full International Warranty at no additional cost.
 The terms of our Warranty are very simple, meant to give you a secure and trouble-free buying experience.